Ba-Zen/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns an object and .forEach does not return anything.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method is apart of an object and function can be apart of an object and exist by itself.
 3. What is closure?
+closure is a function within a function that can access it's parents variables and functions
 4. Describe the four rules of the 'this' keyword.
+1/Implicit binding refers to object left of the dot at call time 2/Explicit tells the function what the content of the this keyword is going to be using :.call, .apply, and .bind.
+3/New binding is whenever a function is invoked with the new keyword. the this keyword is bound to the new object being constructed
+4/Window binding is when none of the above rules apply the this keyword will default to window object unless in strict mode, then it'll return undefined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() calls the construtor of the class it extended from to extends attributes to the child class
 ## Project Set up

 Follow these steps to set up and work on your project: